 This can only mean one thing.
-Easter eggs and the permission to eat your body weight in chocolate.
-However, word has it that apparently there are plenty of other reasons why we should celebrate Easter.
+Easter eggs and the permission to eat your body weight in chocolate, especially for breakfast.
+However, word has it that, apparently, there are plenty of other reasons why we should celebrate Easter?

-It’s traditionally a time of family gatherings and other events and it times gone past there wasn’t much sporting action.
+It’s traditionally a time of family gatherings and other events, and in times gone past, there wasn’t much sporting action.
 However, there are

 But the key question is, is it worth trading it?

-There is one significant meeting which is Lingfield which hosts the all-weather championships.
-This is a highlight for Good Friday if you choose to trade on that particular day.
+There is one significant meeting which is Newcastle which hosts the all-weather championships which is a highlight for Good Friday if you choose to trade on that particular day.

-So I’ve sort of slipped into the mode typically of not trading on Good Friday.
+I’ve slipped into the mode typically of not trading on Good Friday.
 If the weather is good, that’s even more likely!
-But sometimes circumstances conspire and I can trade it, and interest is growing on Good Friday.
-I got a really decent result in 2017 when the AW Championship was run at Lingfield.
+But sometimes circumstances conspire, and I can trade it, and interest is growing on Good Friday.
+I got a decent result in 2017 when the AW Championship was run at Lingfield.
 But the result and the opportunity to do it are generally exceptions to the rule.

-But if you want to trade on Good Friday, Lingfield is where the best opportunities will be, and Bath looks interesting this year.
+But if you want to trade on Good Friday, Newcastle is where the best opportunities will be, and Bath looks interesting this year.

 Easter Saturday and Sunday

-The feature this Saturday will be Haydock and Fairyhouse, but there is a lot of action on and it may clash as there are still a lot of jumps meetings to be sandwiched in.
+There will be features on Saturday, but there is a lot of action on, and it may clash as there are still a lot of jumps meetings to be sandwiched in.
 It’s not an ideal scenario, but better quality means you can pick and choose your targets.

-On Sunday there is racing going on but I’m probably not going to trade that.
+On Sunday, there is racing going on, but I’m not going to trade that.
 I tend to use Sundays to recharge my batteries.
-Fairyhouse has a good card this Sunday, but I’ll just put my automation on it, so I am sort of trading.
+I’ll put my automation on it, so I am sort of trading.

-So it’s all going to fall in over the top of itself and be a bit of a mess.
-This is typically what happens and this is why I’m not particularly keen on doing much on Easter Monday.
-It tends not to be very profitable and it’s not going to be worth the sacrifice of not being able to enjoy Easter weekend with the family or part thereof.
+So it will all fall over the top of itself and be a bit of a mess.
+So I’m not particularly keen on doing much on Easter Monday.
+It tends not to be very profitable, and it’s not going to be worth the sacrifice of not being able to enjoy Easter weekend with the family or part thereof.

-The bottom line is, it’s a mixed bag of events.
-As a consequence you may want to think carefully about whether you want to do it and if you do what targets you pick.
+The bottom line is that it’s a mixed bag of events.
+Consequently, you may want to think carefully about whether you want to do it and, if you do, what targets you pick.